PaulMathon/trombinoscope/Readme.md

 ### Fetching the data

 At first the data is loaded from a Google Sheet accessible from the administrator account at the following address `trombi.intranet@gmail.com`.
-Once
-Script in google script app
+A script place in [Google Script App](https://script.google.com/) cluster is executed to fetch the data from the Google Sheet to the application.
+You can find a copy of this script [here](./scripts/ggSheetScript.js)

 ### Building the display

-The
+Once the practitioner's data is loaded, the display of these practitioners can be built.
+The [Display](./src/js/Display.js) object is responsible to recursively create the windows and sub-windows according to the disposition path and the practitioner's data.
+For example if the disposition path is ["`speciality`", "`cabinet`"], the display will at first create windows according to the speciality of the pracititioners, and then each of these windows will contain sub-windows accord

 ### Initialize the events

 ###